willdurand/TypehintableBehavior/README.md

 </behavior>
 ```

-If you fill in a column name as parameter's name, the typehint will be added to the corresponding setter (`setRoles()` for instance).
+If you fill in a column name as parameter's name, the typehint will be added to the corresponding setter methods (`setRoles()` for instance).
-If you fill in a related table name as parameter's name, the typehint will be added to the adder (`addGroup()` for instance).
+If you fill in a related table name as parameter's name, the typehint will be added to the adder/remover methods (`addGroup()`, `removeGroup()` for instance).

 Example